stefanozanella/wilbur/README.md

 `git://nbd.name/<openwrt_release>.git`

-To provide this same name to Puppet during the provisioning phase, a "pre-provisioning" is done prior to running Puppet; during this step, a custom executable fact will be added to the **building machine**, named `openwrt_release`, that will read the content of the file in the shared project
+To provide this same name to Puppet during provisioning, some "pre-provisioning" is done prior to running Puppet; during this step, a custom executable fact will be added to the **building machine**, named `openwrt_release`, that will read the content of the file in the shared project